byuignite-papers/RadLib_paper/submissions/CPC_response_to_reviewers.md

 1. There is no general user documentation provided in section 3.
 Figure 1 includes information that is more algorithmic than illustrative of the API.

 	**Section 3 has been significantly revised and extended to include more information on how users can include and interact with the RadLib library.
 This includes a description of the build procedure and a list of installed files.
-Compilation of user code with RadLib is outline.
+Compilation of user code with RadLib is outlined.
 A description of the interface functions is also provided.
 The key interface function was ```get_k_a(...)```.
 An additional function is now included and described, ```get_k_a_oneband(...)```.
 The function arguments are now described.
 Since the initial submission, a Fortran 90 interface has been added and this is included in the section.**

 2. Section 5 makes several editorial claims that are quite subjective, and not well-supported:
 	1. First sentence: “historically difficult to implement … complexity and high computational costs”